-Here are some things I’ve picked up in FL Studio over countless hours of music production.
-Everyone’s workflow is different but you’re likely to find something useful here.
+Things I’ve picked up in FL Studio over hours of music production.
+Everyone’s workflow is different but you’re likely to find something useful.

 Rearrange and Organise

-It’s one of those things which will slow you down at the start and speed you up in the long run.
+Pays off long term to know shortcuts.
 Get used to using your keyboards function keys in FL Studio to improve your workflow.
 Here are the shortcuts you should master early on to switch back and forth between windows fast:

 In FL Studio, “Click and hold & Special Gesture functions” is enabled by default.
 It means for instance in Piano Roll if you click and hold a note for a short period of time, you’ll be drawing a slide note instead.
 If you click and hold the right mouse button in the Playlist, it’ll switch to the Slice tool.
 Whether you change this setting or not is down to personal preference.
 If you aren’t a fan of these gesture based functions it’s handy to know you can disable them as so from within FL Studio: